jithinanievarghese/product-search-relevance/README.md

 So manually identifying the unwanted products in a large amount of data is a tedious task.
-Also, we don't scrape data once but on a daily, weekly, or monthly basis for price monitoring and to identify the new products that are launched by our competitors.
+Also, we don't scrape data once but on a daily, weekly, or monthly basis for price monitoring.
+Also to identify the new relevant products that are launched by our competitors, we need an automated solution.

 ## Approach to the Problem

 ### Using NLP or rules
-There are several approaches to the problem, but choosing one over another or a combination really depends on the ROI of the project
+There are several approaches to the problem, but choosing one over another or a combination really depends on the ROI of the project.
 One  cost-effective way is to use a rule-based approach or use string matching algorithms like [Levenshtein Distance](https://medium.com/analytics-vidhya/fuzzy-matching-in-python-2def168dee4a) to identify the relevant products from the product title.

 [Link to the notebook]